zupzup/blog/rust-ai-chatbot-ollama/post.md

         stdout.flush().await?;
 ```

 That's it for our little CLI app.
-Let's test, if it does what we think it should!
+Let's test, if it does what we think it does!

 ## Testing